kaviya-shan/FUTURE_DS_01/README.md

 # FUTURE_DS_01

-📊 E-Commerce Business Sales Dashboard
+📊 E-Commerce Business Sales Dashboard.
 This Power BI dashboard project provides a comprehensive analysis of e-commerce business sales, giving insights into sales performance across categories, brands, and user interaction types.
 The interactive dashboard helps stakeholders understand where the business is thriving and where there are opportunities for growth.

-🛠 Tools Used
+🛠 Tools Used.
 -Power BI
 -DAX for calculated measures and KPIs
 -Basic data cleaning and transformation using Power Query.

-📁 Dataset Overview
+📁 Dataset Overview.
 -Source: Provided as part of the Power BI .pbix file -Key Fields:
 -Category: Product classification (e.g., Appliances, Electronics, Furniture)